-31.3.6 Capture and Compare Status (TPMx STATUS)
+31.3.6 Capture and Compare Status (TPMx\STATUS)

-The STATUS register contains a copy of the status flag CHnF bit (in CnSC) for each TPM channel, as well as the TOF bit (in SC), for software convenience.
+The STATUS register contains a copy of the status flag, CnSC[CHnF] for each TPM channel, as well as SC[TOF], for software convenience.

 Each CHnF bit in STATUS is a mirror of CHnF bit in CnSC.
 All CHnF bits can be checked using only one read of STATUS.
 All CHnF bits can be cleared by writing all ones to STATUS.